hydrodynamicstability/publicationlist/qsar.md

-- S. Ha, C. Tong, R. Perlow-Poehnelt, J. H. Lin, J. C. Culberson, R. P. Sheridan, and J. Hochman, 2005:  QSAR models for predicting p-glycoprotein activity of antagonists for a GPCR target. *230th American Chemical Society National Meeting and Exposition*, 28 August - 1 September 2005, Washington, D.C.
+- S. Ha, C. Tong, R. Perlow-Poehnelt, J. H. Lin, J. C. Culberson, R. P. Sheridan, and J. Hochman, 2005:  QSAR models for predicting p-glycoprotein activity of antagonists for a GPCR target. *230th American Chemical Society National Meeting and Exposition*, 28 August - 1 September 2005, Washington, D.C., MEDI 146A.22.

-- V. Svetnik, T. Wang, C. Tong, and A. Liaw, 2005:  Application of ensemble learning for modeling of quantitative structure-activity relations of pharmaceutical molecules. *Joint Annual Meeting of the Interface and the Classification Society of North America*, 8-12 June 2005, Saint Louis, Missouri.
+- V. Svetnik, T. Wang, C. Tong, and A. Liaw, 2005:  Application of ensemble learning for modeling of quantitative structure-activity relations of pharmaceutical molecules. *Joint Annual Meeting of the Interface Foundation of North America and the Classification Society of North America*, 8-12 June 2005, Saint Louis, Missouri.

 - C. Tong, V. Svetnik, A. Liaw, R. P. Sheridan, J. C. Culberson, B. P. Feuston, R. Evers, and D. Hartley, 2003:  QSAR prediction of ADME parameters using a new machine learning tool--random forest.  *Predictive ADME*, 17-18 November 2003, Boston, Massachusetts.